Negrito: Culture

 Most groups designated as "Negrito" lived as hunter-gatherers, while some also used agriculture, such as plant harvesting.
 Today most live assimilated to the majority population of their respective homeland.
-Discrimination and poverty are often problems, caused either by their lower social position, and or their hunter-gatherer lifestyles.
+Discrimination and poverty are often problems, caused either by their lower social position, their hunter-gatherer lifestyles, or both.

 Origins

 Based on perceived physical similarities, Negritos were once considered a single population of closely related people.
-However, genetic studies suggest that they consist of several separate groups descended from the same ancient East Eurasian meta-population which gave rise to modern East Asian peoples and Oceanian peoples, as well as displaying genetic heterogeneity.
-The Negritos form the indigenous population of Southeast Asia, but were largely absorbed by Austroasiatic- and Austronesian-speaking groups that migrated from southern East Asia into Mainland and Insular Southeast Asia with the Neolithic expansion.
+However, genetic studies suggest that they consist of several separate groups descended from the same ancient East Eurasian meta-population that gave rise to modern East Asian peoples and Oceanian peoples, as well as displaying genetic heterogeneity.
+The Negritos form the indigenous population of Southeast Asia, but were largely absorbed by Austroasiatic- and Austronesian-speaking groups who migrated from southern East Asia into Mainland and Insular Southeast Asia with the Neolithic expansion.
 The remainders form minority groups in geographically isolated regions.